ajalt/clikt/samples/copy/README.md

 # File copy sample

 This example works like the `cp` command, copying files or directories.
-It shows how to use `TermUi` to prompt the user for input.
+It shows how to use `prompt` to get an input from user.

 ```
 $ touch src.txt dest.txt